AndrewSRea/My_Learning_Port/Bootstrap/Components/Button_Group/README.md

     <button type="button" class="btn btn-primary">Right</button>
 </div>
 ```
+(See the code example above in my accompanying [button-group-examples.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Button_Group/button-group-examples.html) file.)

 <hr>

 ### :warning: Ensure correct `role` and provide a label

 In order for assistive technologies (such as screen readers) to convey that a series of buttons is grouped, an appropriate `role` attribute needs to be provided.
 For button groups, this would be `role="group"`, while toolbars should have a `role="toolbar"`.

 In addition, groups and toolbars should be given an explicit label, as most assistive technologies will otherwise not announce them, despite the presence of the correct role attribute.
 In the examples provided here, Bootstrap uses `aria-label`, but alternatives such as `aria-labelledby` can also be used.

 <hr>

-These classes can also be added to groups of links, as an alternative to the [`.nav` navigation components](#navs-and-tabs).
+These classes can also be added to groups of links, as an alternative to the [`.nav` navigation components](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Navs_and_Tabs#navs-and-tabs).
 ```
 <div class="btn-group">
     <a href="#" class="btn btn-primary active" aria-current="page">Active link</a>